Gold Flexible Bracelet by Forstner

 This flexible gold-filled bracelet is chic and sleek.
 From the 1940s, this piece by Forstner is the epitome of Retro Modern style.
 This bracelet can be worn anywhere and with everything!
 Forstner was known for their flexible bracelets and necklaces, which were also made in solid gold.
 Please note that dark areas in the photos are reflections of the camera – this piece is in excellent condition.
 (Gold-filled pieces are of higher quality than gold-plated ones.)
 This bracelet was advertised in the April 15, 1946 issue of Vogue.
 Scroll down to see a variation of this style bracelet and a snake-chain necklace by the same maker, as well as a sterling flexible necklace by Walter Lampl.
 Read about this style in one of my ‘Jewelry in the Movies’ blog posts.

-Vintage Necklaces, 1940s Jewelry, Walter Lampl JewelryThis sterling silver choker by Walter Lampl was the height of style in the mid- to late-1940s.
+- Vintage Necklaces, 1940s Jewelry, Walter Lampl JewelryThis sterling silver choker by Walter Lampl was the height of style in the mid- to late-1940s.
 The simplicity of this piece makes it wearable with almost anything.
 This well-constructed necklace closes with a concealed clasp.
 This choker was made for a slim neck, even though the construction allows for a bit of stretch.
 Please note the length (14 1/2"), and measure your neck before making this purchase.
-This necklace was advertised in the May 1947 issue of The Jewelers' Circular - Keystone (a trade publication).
-I wrote a blog post about two stars who wore this style of necklace in 1940s films – read it here.
-Cate Blanchett wore a gold version in the 2015 movie Carol.
-After seeing the 2019 Oscars, I was inspired by Amy Adams' red-carpet look to add a Marcel Boucher brooch to this necklace, as shown in the last photo.
-Scroll down to see this brooch as well as a gold flexible bracelet by another maker.USD$295.00
+This jewel was advertised in the May 1947 issue of The Jewelers' Circular - Keystone (a trade publication).
+I wrote a blog post about two stars who wore this style of necklace in 1940s films, as part of my Jewelry in the Movies series.
+Cate Blanchett wore a gold version in the 2015 film Carol.
+You can see this Lampl sterling jewel on my favorite model in this blog post.USD$345.00